Ricardo PLC: Early history

 In the 1930s, the company undertook work to convert a Kestrel V12 to diesel operation using single sleeve valve technology: Captain George Eyston used the new engine in the Flying Spray, which, at 159 mph, broke the world diesel speed record at Bonneville in May 1936.

 Also in the 1930s, Henry Tizard, Chairman of the Aeronautical Research Committee, who was a proponent of a high-powered "sprint" engine for fighter aircraft and who had foreseen the need for such a powerplant with the threat of German air power looming, encouraged Ricardo to develop what eventually became the Rolls-Royce Crecy engine.

 In 1931, Harry Ricardo gave a lecture to the Royal Society of Arts, in which he invited his audience to "accompany me inside the cylinder of a diesel engine", passionately describing the process of diesel combustion, in great detail.
 In 1938, the company developed the V-16 engine for the Alfa Romeo Tipo 162, a car with highly streamlined bodywork.

-In 1941, the company developed a relief valve subsequently named "Barostat", which automatically reduced the pressure in the fuel lines as the aircraft gained altitude, thereby avoiding the risk of the engine overspeeding: the Gloster E.28/39, designed by Frank Whittle, used this device.
+Ricardo's experience was drawn on for multiple initiatives during the Second World War; substantial research work was contracted to the firm.
+Specifically, Ricardo's involvement in the development of jet propulsion is believed to have been as early as 1940.
+In 1941, the company developed a relief valve, subsequently named "Barostat", which automatically reduced the pressure in the fuel lines as the aircraft gained altitude, thereby avoiding the risk of the engine overspeeding: the ground-breaking Gloster E.28/39 jet-powered aircraft, designed by Frank Whittle, used this device.
+Ricardo also assisted in the design of the combustion chambers and fuel control system of Whittle's jet engine.